71st (South African) Siege Battery, Royal Garrison Artillery: Ypres

 For the next phase of the offensive, the Battle of Polygon Wood on 26 September, 71st (SA) Siege Bty transferred to 48th HAG on 22 September and fired barrage lines and 'crash' barrages around Zonnebeke.
 It then moved forward to 'Cavalry Farm' on 28 September, to support the attack at the Battle of Broodseinde on 4 October.
 In the preliminary bombardment it fired on Hill 40 and Niewedlin, and swept the area round Passchendaele.
-After that advance it went up to 'Bavaria House' on 5 October.Anon, Seventy-First, p.
-19.Farndale, pp. 208–11.
+After that advance it went up to 'Bavaria House' on 5 October.

 By now the gunners were struggling to bring up guns and ammunition through the morass of mud to continue the offensive at the Battle of Poelcappelle on 9 October and the First Battle of Passchendaele on 12 October.
 Conditions for the artillery were by now very bad: British batteries were clearly observable from the Passchendaele Ridge and suffered badly from CB fire, while their own guns sank into the mud and became difficult to aim and fire.
 For a period the battery could only keep two guns in action.
 New Zealand infantry helped to carry up the ammunition.
 In a period of 14 days at Bavaria Farm 71st (SA) Siege Bty lost four men killed and 25 wounded.
-The only shelter for the gunners was in the ramparts of Ypres, a march of 5–6 km from the gun positions along a route that was frequently under fire.Edmonds, 1917, Vol II, pp. 327–45.
+The only shelter for the gunners was in the ramparts of Ypres, a march of 5–6 km from the gun positions along a route that was frequently under fire.